MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi_createunorderedaccessview.md

  A handle to the display device (graphics context).

-#### - pCreateUnorderedAccessView [in]
+#### - hRTUnorderedAccessView [in]

- A pointer to a <a href="..\d3d10umddi\ns-d3d10umddi-d3d11ddiarg_createunorderedaccessview.md">D3D11DDIARG_CREATEUNORDEREDACCESSVIEW</a> structure that describes the parameters that the user-mode display driver uses to create an unordered access view.
+ A handle to the unordered access view that the driver should use when it calls back into the Direct3D runtime.

 #### - hUnorderedAccessView [in]